My Portfolio

 PhD in Electrical Engineering (Ongoing)

-National Tsing Hua University Hsinchu, Taiwan
+National Tsing Hua University (NTHU) Hsinchu, Taiwan

 Master’s in Instrumentation and Signal Processing

-Indian Institute of Technology Roorkee Roorkee, India
+Indian Institute of Technology (IIT) Roorkee, India

 Bachelor’s in Instrumentation Engineering